studyathome-internationally/git-exercise/README.md

 # git-exercise
-Is used for exercising git workflow and git commands
+Changed remoteley: Is used for exercising git workflow and git commands